 Now, I want to be clear here that tap water that contains chlorine is not going to kill or injure your turtle.
 It’s possible however that the chlorine is simply irritating your turtles’ eyes to an extent that is too uncomfortable to enter the water.

-You can completely remove this possibility by doing 1 of 2 things:
+You can completely remove this possibility by simply using a water-conditioner.

-Basically, if your tank does not have a healthy bacteria culture, ammonia can slowly build up and make the water toxic to your turtle.
+If your tank does not have a healthy bacteria culture, ammonia can slowly build-up and make the water toxic to your turtle.

 Here’s usually what happens:

-Your turtle poops and that poo breaks down into ammonia.
-If you have a healthy bacteria culture established in your tank (through good maintenance as well as biological filtration), it will break down that ammonia into nitrites, which will then break down into nitrates, which are much less harmful to turtles and can be controlled by regular water changes.
+Your turtle poops and it breaks down into ammonia.
+If you have a healthy bacteria culture established in your tank (through good maintenance as well as biological filtration), it will break down into nitrites, which will then break down into nitrates.
+Nitrates are much less harmful to turtles and can be controlled by regular water changes.